 Trust as defined in section 3 of the Indian Trust Act, of 1882 means the transfer of property by one person (the settlor) to another (the trustee) who manages that property for the benefit of someone else (the beneficiary).

 - There are two types of trusts in India: private trusts and public trusts.

 - Private trusts are governed by the Indian trusts Act, 1882

-- Public trusts which include charitable and religious trusts are governed by statutes like The Charitable and Religious Trust Act, 1920, The Religious Endowments Act, 1863, The Charitable Endowments Act, 1890, The Bombay Public Trust Act, 1950.
+- Public trusts which include charitable and religious trusts are governed by statutes like The Charitable and Religious Trust Act, of 1920, The Religious Endowments Act, of 1863, The Charitable Endowments Act, of 1890, and The Bombay Public Trust Act, of 1950.

 - Stands for Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund.

-- Launched by Prime Minister Narendra Modi in the aftermath of coronavirus outbreak.
+- Launched by Prime Minister Narendra Modi in the aftermath of the coronavirus outbreak.

 - It is a dedicated national fund for dealing with any kind of emergency or distress situation.

 - To provide relief or assistance of any kind relating to a public health emergency or any other kind of emergency, including the creation or upgrade of healthcare or pharmaceutical facilities, other necessary infrastructure, funding relevant research, or any other type of support.